 Central Appalachia Weather Authority

-Central Appalachia Weather Authority (CAWA) is a nonprofit organization dedicated to providing accurate forecasts, real-time severe weather updates, and coordinated disaster relief across the Appalachian region.
-We serve as a bridge between meteorological data and community readiness—ensuring no one faces a storm unprepared.
+Central Appalachia Weather Authority (CAWA) is a 501(c)(3) nonprofit organization dedicated to accurate forecasts, real-time severe weather information, community preparedness, and coordinated disaster support across the Appalachian region.

 Our Mission

-Our mission is to strengthen resilience in Central Appalachia through reliable weather communication, education, and response.
-From mountain communities to river valleys, CAWA delivers localized forecasts, practical preparedness resources, and coordinated assistance before and after major weather events.
+Our mission is to strengthen resilience in Central Appalachia through reliable weather communication, education, preparedness, and response.
+From mountain communities to river valleys, CAWA delivers localized forecasts, practical safety information, and mission-driven support before, during, and after high-impact weather.

 What We Do